adsarwate/advising-notes/WritingTips.md

 ### Getting started

+**I highly recommend writing things up as you go along.
+It will give you practice and also make your notes "real" instead of scratch work.
+If you write things up as you go along, writing a paper later will be easier.**

 When you sit down to formally write up your results into something that looks like a paper, it's time to get a bit more organized and systematic.
 You might be incorporating work from a [previous writeup](MakingWriteups.md), handwritten notes, and/or just little snippets and fragments from an email thread.
 Regardless of what you have so far, *make a fresh document*.

 One of the hardest things about writing is getting started.
 Staring at a blank page can be quite intimidating.
 But there are a couple of ways to get started.